zaius/docs/content/quickstarts/advanced/building-minimal-containers-with-go.md

 interface.
 For the tag, we use the git commit hash, so each container is versioned.
 This hash is available as an environment variable from within the wercker pipeline.
-The `cmd` parameter is the command that we want to run on start-up of the container, which in our case is our application that we've built.
+The `cmd` parameter is the command that we want to run on start up of the container, which in our case is our application that we've built.
 We also need to define the port on which our application will be available.
 Finally, we fill in the details of our Quay.io repository and the URL of the registry.
 If you take a look at your Quay.io dashboard you will see